 Key Spouses are trained volunteers hand-selected by their unit leadership to provide personal, peer-to-peer support for their squadron's families.
-Their role is to care for families by providing them with information from their squadron's leadership about events, programs, and other available resources during periods of separation.
-As an official unit representative, they also serve as a point of contact when spouses need to communicate any difficulties they may be experiencing to their leadership.
+Their role is to care for families by providing them with information from their squadron's leadership about events, programs, and other available resources.
+As an official unit representative, they also serve as a point of contact when spouses need to communicate any difficulties they may be experiencing.
 As fellow military spouses who also live with and adapt to military lifestyle cycles and changes, they are passionate about what they do!
-They are a critical team member of each squadron's leadership, and they are informed, equipped, and empowered to make a difference on base and in the lives of their squadron's families.
+Key Spouses are critical team members.
+They are informed, equipped, and empowered to make a difference on base and in the lives of their squadron's families.

 If you are interested in having an active role in your squadron as a Key Spouse, please schedule a meeting with your squadron commander in order to obtain an official appointment.
 (Key Spouses are official commander appointed volunteers who represent the unit and MUST be appointed in writing prior to attending Key Spouse Initial Training.)
 Volunteers of any gender, age, or rank are encouraged to become Key Spouses.

-If you are unsure how to get in contact with your squadron commander, get in contact with the current Key Spouses in the unit or if you would like to inquire further about this program please contact Shelley Merritt at email@example.com or call (707) 424-2486.
+If you would like to inquire further about this program please contact Shelley Merritt at firstname.lastname@example.org or call (707) 424-2486.

 Description of Key Spouse Workshops

 Key Spouse Initial Training: One day mandatory training held every other month from 8:30am-4:30pm at the Airman & Family Readiness Center.
-This class will provide newly appointed Key Spouses with a basic knowledge about the resources and helping agencies on base and in the local community.
-Training topics include Suicide Prevention, Master Resiliency Training, Communication, Identifying Helping Agencies and the 4 Lenses of Leadership personality assessment.
+This class will provide newly appointed Key Spouses and Key Spouse Mentors with a basic knowledge about the resources and helping agencies on base and in the local community.
+Training topics include Suicide Prevention, Master Resiliency Training, Communication, Identifying Helping Agencies and the Four Lenses of Leadership personality assessment.
+If you have been a Key Spouse at another installation, you will be required to provide proof of your prior volunteer service and complete a one-on-one refresher training with the Key Spouse program manager.
 Before registering for Key Spouse Initial Training, please make sure you have met with your Unit leadership (Commander and First Sergeant).
 Requirements for registration and certification of this program are:

 1) Must have an official Appointment letter signed by Unit Commander